ibf-RWTH/DRAGen/README.md

 * DRAGen Support <DRAGen@iehk.rwth-aachen.de>

-Please use one of the following keywords your issue as e-mail subject
+Please use one of the following keywords for your issue as e-mail subject:
-* general problems
+* General problems
 * RSA error
 * Tesselation error
 * Mesher error